Lucy Hawking

-Early life
+Early life and education

-Lucy Hawking was born in England to scientist Stephen Hawking and author Jane Wilde Hawking.
+Hawking was born on 2 November 1970 to scientist Stephen Hawking and author Jane Wilde Hawking.
 She has two brothers, Robert and Timothy Hawking, and was raised in Cambridge after a few years spent in Pasadena, California, as a child.
 She attended the Stephen Perse Foundation.
-As a young adult she was a carer for her father as his health declined due to motor neurone disease.
+As a young adult, she was a carer for her father as his health declined due to motor neurone disease.

 Hawking studied French and Russian at the University of Oxford.
 During university, she spent time in Moscow to focus on her Russian studies.
 After completing her degree, she studied international journalism at City University of London.
 There she decided not to make a career of journalism, though she found it to be good writing practice and a way to get into the writing profession.